 First thing each morning, create a to-do list of what you need to accomplish.
 Review the list and decide which items are top priority.
 Whatever you can’t complete, move it to the next day until you’re able to cross off everything.

 If you reply to your colleagues or clients immediately after they send you an email, you’re setting an expectation that you’re on call 24/7.
 A better strategy is to check your emails first thing in the morning and later during breaks and/or end of the day.
 This ensures you’re regularly responding to important correspondences within a reasonable time.

 5. Take a Break

 All work and no play made Jack a dull boy in Kubrick’s The Shining.
 Well, it makes you an ineffective designer, too!
 Good design needs a fresh perspective.
 Schedule 30-minute breaks throughout the day to reset and refocus.
-Use this time to respond to emails, take a walk, read an article, share a funny gif, etc.
+Use this time to respond to emails, take a walk, read an article, or share a funny gif with a friend.

 Ready to Connect?